Why Do Motorcycles Have Different Size Wheels?

 Can I Use Wheels Different From Manufacture Recommendation?

 There are many different ways you can modify motorcycle wheels to make them look different and/or the way you want.
 Such changes include painting the rims or getting different looking tires.
 While some modifications to wheels are okay, one change you should stay away from is getting different sized tires from what the manufacturer says to get.
+Varying from different brands is totally fine.

+If you buy bigger wheels than what you originally have, those wheels can rub on the frame and wiring.
 Buying tires that are too small also run a safety risk to you and your motorcycle.
-Smaller sized tires may not be able to handle the weight and maneuvering of the motorcycle which can make them burst.
-A bursting tire while out on a ride can be catastrophic.
+Smaller sized tires may not be able to handle the weight and maneuvering of the motorcycle which can cause a blowout.
+A blowout while out on a ride can be catastrophic.

-Aside from these risks, getting different sized tires outside of manufacturer recommendations also means you have to get different sized rims.
+Aside from these risks, getting different sized tires outside of manufacturer recommendations also means you probably have to get different sized rims.
 That’s a pretty expensive modification if you ask me.

-Why Motorcycles Tires Have Opposite Tread Patterns
+Why Motorcycle Tires Feature Reverse Tread Patterns

 When you buy a new set of motorcycle tires, you’ll notice that aside from their size, they look different from each other with their tread pattern.
 This is common and pretty normal on motorcycle wheels.
-The question is why the tread looks different and why are they in opposite directions from each other?
+The question is why does the tread looks different and why are they in opposite directions from each other?

 On motorcycles tires, the front and rear are specified on them as well as what direction they go in.
 You can’t simply mount motorcycle tires on the rim and assume they’re interchangeable with the direction they go.
 Motorcycle tires are built a specific way with a tread to goes a specific direction.